Hugh B. Hester: Personal life

-Hugh Bryan Hester was born in Hester, North Carolina on August 5, 1895 to William Alexander Hester and Marietta Bullock (Hester).
+Hester was born in Hester, North Carolina, on August 5, 1895, to William Alexander Hester and Marietta Bullock (Hester).
 He married Pauline Hester Green in 1935.
-She died January 8, 1981.
-Hugh Hester died of natural causes on November 25, 1983 in Asheville, North Carolina.
+She died in 1980.
+Hugh Hester died of cancer at Oteen Veterans Administration Hospital in Asheville, North Carolina, on November 25, 1983.

 In 1987, his estate endowed the Hester Center of Peace and Justice at Mars Hill University.